bitcraft/pytmx/readme.md

 level_map_and_images = pytmx.TiledMap("leveldata.tmx", image_loader=other_library_loader)
 ```

-Layers are accessed through the TiledMap class and there are a few ways to
+#### Accessing layers

-get references to them:
+Layers are accessed through the TiledMap class and there are a few ways to get references to them:

 ```python
 # get a layer by name